Donald Trump due to visit his golf resort in Ireland

 During his time in Scotland he gave an interview with Nigel Farage which will be broadcast on GB News at 7pm on Wednesday.

-Bob Rogers, from Doonbeg Community Development, said the visit is widely welcomed in the town.
+Bob Rogers, a Doonbeg community volunteer, said the visit is widely welcomed in the town.

 “Love him or hate him, he brings a show,” Mr Rogers said.